briolive/weekend-jquery-server-calculator/INSTRUCTIONS.md

-[x] Create click handler for the operator selected that will be added to an object to be sent to the server [x] Create click handler for calculateBtn that will add both inputs to the object containing the operator selected [x] Create click handler for clearBtn that clears both inputs [] Set up POST route to send current equation to the server for calculation
+[x] Create click handler for the operator selected that will be added to an object to be sent to the server [x] Create click handler for calculateBtn that will add both inputs to the object containing the operator selected [x] Create click handler for clearBtn that clears both inputs [x] Set up POST route to send current equation to the server for calculation

 On the server:
-[] Create function that will take both inputs and use the operator to complete each math problem and assign an answer as a property
-[]
-[] Create array that will serve as historical record of all math operations and solutions
+[x] Built out server-side logic to compute each equation [] Create array that will serve as historical record of all math operations and solutions

 [] Display list of all previous calculations on the page when it loads using a GET request